mbland/elistman/README.md

 Follow the guidance on the [AWS Command Line Interface: Quick Setup][] page if necessary.

+### Configure AWS Simple Notification Service (SNS)

+Create a topic in SNS for the SES Receipt Rules described in the next section.
+The most straightforward option is to create a rule for [Email notifications].

 ### Configure AWS Simple Email Service (SES)

 Set up SES in the region selected in the above step.
 Make sure to enable DKIM and create a verified domain identity per [Verifying your domain for Amazon SES email receiving][].

+Create a [Receipt Rule Set][] and set it as Active.
+Add a Receipt Rule to the active Receipt Rule Set that includes recipient conditions for the `postmaster` and `abuse` accounts.
+Add any other recipient conditions for this rule as you wish, as well as any other receipt rules.
+EListMan will add a Receipt Rule for an unsubscribe email address to this Receipt Rule Set.

+When you're ready for the system to go live, [publish an MX record for Amazon SES email receiving][].

 It's also advisable to configure your [account-level suppression list][] to automatically add addresses resulting in bounces and complaints.